yguitton/training-material/topics/galaxy-interface/tutorials/workflow-fairification/tutorial.md

    > We can now do the same for MultiQC.
    {: .details}

-To achive Tip 1 and register the workflow, we will first need to fulfill Tips 3 and 4.
-Before, we need to be sure that the workflow adheres to best practices for Galaxy workflows.
+Before we care about Tip 3 and 4, lets use the build-in Galaxy Wizard to check if our workflow adheres to best practices of Galaxy workflows.

 # Adhere to best practices for Galaxy workflows

-There are a number of things the user interface of Galaxy will allow that are not considered best practices because they make the workflow harder to test, use within subworkflows and invocation reports, and consume via the API.
-It is easier to use workflows in all of these contexts if they stick to the [best practices developed by the commmunity](https://planemo.readthedocs.io/en/latest/best_practices_workflows.html).
+Galaxy has a build-in Wizard to check against [community developed best practice workflows](https://planemo.readthedocs.io/en/latest/best_practices_workflows.html).
+It will recommend to use a License, add Authors etc but also ensures that workflows are easy to test, that they are usable as subworkflows and invocation reports, and can be consumed easily via an API.
+The reusablility will be greatly enhanced if you stick to those recommendations.

 > <hands-on-title>Check alignment with best practices</hands-on-title>
 >